The Zeiger Family Homestead*

 We are the Zeiger family (rhymes with "tiger").
 We live on a homestead in Southeast Alaska.

 We occupy 10.62 acres of forested land with about 700 feet of ocean waterfront.
 The compound includes a 2-story main cabin, a 1.25 story boat/guesthouse, a workshop/storage shed, chicken coop, greenhouse, smokehouse and root cellar.
 We have a large garden and a dual-source water system.
-A photovoltaic array with a back up wind generator provides our electricity.
+A photovoltaic array and wind generator provide our electricity.

 The land is south of Haines, 1.25 miles across Mud Bay, over the ridge, and down to the very edge of Lynn Canal, America's deepest and most spectacular fjord.
 To get to town, we hike if the tides are low enough, or canoe around the point.
 There's no road to the property.